 not there.
 But after reading your story, I am starting to wonder!

 1st December 2001

 here have been only identified by initials.
 In order to protect your

-privacy, we won't publish your name unless you request that we do
+privacy, we won't publish your name without express permission (so

-so (therefore if you recognise your comments and would like to be
+if you recognize your comments and would like to be identified, or

-identified, or indeed have the whole thing removed - just let us know).
+indeed have the whole thing removed - just let us know).
+New tales